TheThingsNetwork/arduino-node-lib/docs/TheThingsNode.md

 }
 ```

-Pay attention, this internal sleep method of the library does not put the Lora module (RN2483) into sleep mode and thus your node may consume 3mA even in sleep mode.
-You need to manually set the lora module to sleep and wake.
+Pay attention, this internal sleep method of the library does not put the LoRa module (RN2483 or RN2903) into sleep mode and thus your node may consume 3mA even in sleep mode.
+You need to manually set the LoRa module to sleep and wake.
 Check the example [BatteryMonitorLPP](../examples/BatteryMonitorLPP/)

 ## Interval